getzola/zola/docs/content/documentation/themes/installing-and-using-themes.md

 {% endblock %}
 ```

-Most themes will also provide some variables that are meant to be overriden.
+Most themes will also provide some variables that are meant to be overridden.
 This happens in the `extra` section
 of the [configuration file](@/documentation/getting-started/configuration.md).
 Let's say a theme uses a `show_twitter` variable and sets it to `false` by default.
 If you want to set it to `true`,
 you can update your `config.toml` like so: